 The total sale price of the asset less (Expenses incurred directly for completing the transaction + Purchase price of the asset + cost of improvement, if any)

 Long-term capital gains can relate to the sale of a capital asset purchased many years ago.
 Taking its historical purchase price for calculation is unfair and will result in an inflated gains figure.
 Therefore, if any, indexation of the cost of acquisition or improvement is done by applying the cost inflation index or CII.

 The calculation of the indexed cost of acquisition is the as- Purchase price, or cost of procurement of the capital asset x cost inflation index for the current transfer or sale year/ cost inflation index for the year of purchase.
 The indexation of the cost of improvement also happens similarly.

 Now, we can calculate long-term capital gains as:

 The total sale price of the capital asset less (Expenses incurred directly for completing the transaction + Indexed purchase price of the asset +Indexed cost of improvement, if any)

-There are few exemptions for taxation of capital gains under specific conditions.
+There are few exemptions for the taxation of capital gains under specific conditions.
 These conditions are as per the Income Tax act of the respective countries.
 Gains from the sale of a house may be exempt from taxation.
 It is so where reinvestment happens into buying or constructing another house property.
 Similarly, gains from an asset other than a house can also be exempt from taxation.
-It is so, where the investment of the entire sale consideration and not just the gain in buying or constructing a new house property happens.
+It is so where the investment of the entire sale consideration and not just the gain in buying or constructing a new house property happens.
 Also, it provides for exemptions on taxation of capital gains if the investment of the gain happens into specific government bonds.
 Various exemptions are available on the sale or transfer of agricultural land as well.